Nuclear Power in Canada

 Two fuel fabrication plants in Ontario process some 1,900 tonnes of uranium per year to UO2 fuel pellets, mainly for domestic Candu reactors.
 Between 15 and 20% of Canada's uranium production is consumed domestically.

-Waste storage and disposal
+Used fuel, waste storage and disposal

 Canada's Nuclear Waste Management Organization (NWMO) was set up under the 2002 Nuclear Fuel Waste Act by the nuclear utilities operating in conjunction with AECL.
 Its mandate is to explore options for storage and disposal, to then make proposals to the government and to implement what is decided.
 NWMO, working with AECL, is also required to maintain trust funds for used fuel management and probable disposal.
-Less than 3000 tonnes of spent fuel per year from Candu reactors is involved.
+Less than 1500 tonnes of used fuel per year from Candu reactors is involved.

-For high-level wastes, in 2005 NWMO published three conceptual designs for the technical options specified in the Nuclear Fuel Waste Act, based on proven technologies.
+For high-level wastes long-term, in 2005 NWMO published three conceptual designs for the technical options specified in the Nuclear Fuel Waste Act, based on proven technologies.
 The first, reactor site extended storage (at seven sites), was found to be feasible, requiring only some further dry storage facilities to be built.
 The second, centralised extended storage, is similar to systems already operating in 12 countries, but is longer term.
 A deep geological repository is the third possibility, allowing later retrieval if required.
 It is most closely aligned with international consensus and had already been the subject of detailed scrutiny by the federal Environment Assessment Panel over three years in the 1990s, involving public hearings.
 This option, known as adaptive phased management (APM), was the one recommended by NWMO and chosen by the government in June 2007.
 NWMO is now responsible for implementing it.

 A deep geological repository involves burying nuclear waste 500 to 1000 metres deep in the stable rock of the Canadian Shield, the large formation that extends northward across central and eastern Canada.
 The waste would be placed below the water table in containers packed in bentonite clay.
 The waste may consist of used fuel bundles or solidified high-level waste from reprocessing, sealed in copper or titanium containers.